Measuring Propagation Speed of Coulomb Fields: Conclusions

 \section{Conclusions}

-Assuming that the electric field of the electron beams we used would act on our sensor only after the beam itself has exited the beam pipe, the L.W. model would predict sensors responses orders of magnitudes smaller than what we measure.
-The Feynman interpretation of the Li\'enard-Weichert formula for uniformly moving charges does not show consistency with our experimental data.
+The data we have discussed in the previous paragraphs led us to assume that the electric field of the electron beams acts on our sensors only after the beam itself has exited the beam pipe and that Cerenkov and/or transition radiation effects are negligible.

+Our results agree with the prediction of L.W.formula, however if equation \ref{ee} is intended as if the fields were launched at an earlier time with respect to the sensors' response, such response would be orders of magnitudes smaller than the ones we measure.
+The Feynman interpretation of the L.W. formula for uniformly moving charges does not show consistency with our experimental data.
 Even if the steady state charge motion in our experiment lasted few tens of nanoseconds, our measurements indicate that everything behaves as if this state lasted for much longer.

-To summarize our finding in few words, one might say that the data do not agree with the common interpretation\footnote{As a reminder, the complete solution of Maxwell equations consists of linear combinations of retarded and {\it advanced} potentials.} of the Li\'enard-Weichert potential for uniformly moving charges, while seem to support the idea of a Coulomb field carried {\it rigidly} by the electron beam.
+To summarize our finding in few words, one might say that the data do not agree with the most common interpretation of the Li\'enard-Weichert potential, while seem to support the idea of a Coulomb field carried {\it rigidly} by the electron beam.

-We would welcome any interpretation, different from the Feynman conjecture or the instataneous propagation, that will help understanding the time/space evolution of the electric field we measure.